wangluchen567/CANNDY/README_EN.md

 Chen's Artificial Neural Network constructeD with numpY

 ## 🔖 Project Introduction
 This project is dedicated to providing a learning and practice platform for those interested in neural networks and artificial intelligence.
-It is not intended to build large-scale models or models directly used in production environments.
-Instead, it aims to delve into the underlying principles of neural networks by implementing a series of classic neural network models.
-The project offers detailed implementation steps to help learners gain a deep understanding of the construction process and internal workings of neural networks.
+Although it is not intended to build large-scale models or models directly for production environments, it strives to delve into the underlying principles of neural networks by implementing a series of classic neural network models.
+The project offers detailed implementation steps to help learners gain a deep understanding of the construction process and the internal workings of neural networks.

+To lower the barrier to entry, this project draws inspiration from the model-building and training style of PyTorch, but focuses on the implementation of core functionalities, resulting in a streamlined feature set.
+Unlike mature industrial-grade frameworks, this project prioritizes the transparency and readability of algorithm implementation, revealing the inner workings of machine learning models through handwritten code.
+It is important to note that this project is better suited for learning and experimental purposes.
+For production environments, we recommend using more fully-featured professional frameworks such as [PyTorch](https://github.com/pytorch/pytorch).

-Moreover, it does not adopt the construction method based on computational graphs, but rather builds a hierarchical architecture through formula derivation, so as to more intuitively analyze the working mechanism of neural networks.
-It is hoped that this project can help interested individuals build a profound understanding of neural networks, thereby laying a solid foundation for further learning and research in the field of artificial intelligence.
+Additionally, this project does not adopt a computational graph-based approach but instead constructs a hierarchical architecture through formula derivation, allowing for a more intuitive analysis of the neural network's working mechanism.
+We hope that this project will help interested individuals build a profound understanding of neural networks, thereby laying a solid foundation for further study and research in the field of artificial intelligence.

 **Special Note: This code is for reference only in non-commercial purposes such as learning, competition, and scientific research.
 Please indicate the source when copying the core code.**